Winter may be the official holiday season, but that doesn’t mean that everything your family does has to be high-priced and overly festive.

-Here are my favorite winter bucket list activities!
+Here are some of my favorite winter bucket list ideas!

 Snowflake Cookie Decorating

-Do you have the gift of turning ordinary confections into beautiful works of art?
-If you do, then grab your crew and your mixing bowls and whip up a batch- or two- of winter-inspired Snowflake Cookies!
+Want to turn some ordinary confections into beautiful works of art?
+If you do, grab your crew and mixing bowls and whip up a batch- or two- of winter-inspired cookies!
 A quick internet search, and you’ll have hundreds of recipes to choose from.

 Still, with a stick of butter, a few eggs, some confectioner’s sugar, and your chosen extract, you could create your own delicious recipe and make it your yearly go-to winter bucket list activity!
 From zesty lemon to a decadent red velvet flavor, your family will have a blast baking these pillowy treats to perfection, which can easily yield 12 to 24 cookies per batch.